makersquare/apply/makersquares_application_process/first_interview.md

 ##### What's it like?

-It's a very casual conversation where you get a chance to ask anything you want about MakerSquare, and we get a chance to really understand why you want to become a software developer.
+We're excited to meet you and get to know you better.
+We'll ask questions about your professional background, hobbies, and really understand why you want to be a software developer.
+This is also a great time to ask us any questions you have about the MakerSquare experience.
 It's usually 30-45 minutes long.

 ##### What do I need to prepare?